ARM-software/psa-api/doc/storage/appendix/sra.rst

       The assurance that the storage service can give is limited by the assurance that the implementation can give as to the identity of the caller.

       Where each user runs in a separate partition, the identity can be provided by the partition manager.
-      Where different users run within a single partition the responsibility for separating users within that partition is **transferred** to the operating system or run time within that partition.
+      Where different users run within a single partition, **Transfer** the responsibility for separating users within that partition to the operating system or run time within that partition.

       :mitigation:`FullyQualifiedNames`.
       **Transfer** to the implementation: use a fully-qualified data identifier, that is a combination of an owner identity and the item UID.